Adastros/audiophile/README.md

 [![Product Name Screen Shot][product-screenshot]](https://audiophile-1.fly.dev/)

-Audiophile is multi-page e-commerce website designed to sell high quality audio products.
+Audiophile is a multi-page e-commerce website designed to sell high quality audio products.
 This website is hosted on [Fly.io](https://fly.io/) and was built using Figma design files, images, and pre-written text content provided by [Frontend Mentor](https://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx).

 Functionally, users on the website are able to: